Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/00_run_WPS.md

 The `namelist.wps` parameter file defines the domain that will be run including the spatial resolution, the number of grid cells, the nested domains if any, the central lat/lon coordinates, the projection.
 The path to geographical input data is also given in the file.
 For the purpose of the exercise there is nothing to modify in this file but please have a look at it.

 In the `jobscript_wps.sh` script, you need to update a few paths for where to store the output data (OUTDIR_ROOT, SCRATCHDIR_ROOT, SUBMIT_DIR), and give a name to your simulation case (CASENAME).
+Typically, you will want OUTDIR_ROOT to point to `/bettik/PROJECTS/pr-regionalchem/username/...`, SCRATCHDIR_ROOT to `/silenus/PROJECTS/pr-regionalchem/username/...` and SUBMIT_DIR should be your current directory (hence the $PWD in the provided script).
 You can also adjust in this file the run dates and the allocated computing power.
+For WPS you should run on a single core.

 ## Launching WPS